 - Be sure to protect the owner (and your stuff!) by keeping the rental home secured when you are away, just like you would at home.

 Check Out Time

-- As soon as your things are all out, begin a walk-through of the rental to make certain no property damage occurred in the course of your remain.
-We recommend walking through with the rental manager wherever possible (this may not be possible)..
-If the property owner is not available, make certain you take photos of the property to record its condition.
+- As soon as everything is out, do a walk-through of the rental home to make sure no property damage occurred during your remain.
+We recommend walking through with the rental manager whenever possible (this isn't always the case)..
+If the property owner is not available, make sure that you take photos of the property to record its condition.